kimberly-emerson/python-api-django-postgresql/README.md

 ##### drf_standardized_errors

+> ℹ️ Create consistent, clean error messaging across the API.
+Just head over to `config/swagger.py` and define a custom `error_responses` dictionary.
+This allows centralized error formats—so contributors don’t have to reinvent the wheel for every view.
+Once the dictionary is set, simply reference it in views and viewsets to keep the Swagger docs sharp, readable, and standardized.

-To activate centralized error handling across your the API, plug `drf_standardized_errors` into the `REST_FRAMEWORK` dictionary in `core/settings.py`..
+To activate centralized error handling across the API, plug `drf_standardized_errors` into the `REST_FRAMEWORK` dictionary.

 This hands off all API exceptions to `drf_standardized_errors`, ensuring consistent, structured responses for every error—perfect for debugging, client-side handling, and contributor clarity.